 1. Poor Hygiene

 It may seem like an obvious courtesy, but plenty of tattoo artists have horror stories about clients showing up to appointments unbathed.
-Artists tend to work in close proximity to their clients, and so excessive odors can distract them from their work.
+Artists tend to work in close proximity to their clients and so excessive odors can distract them from their work.

-Not only is it discourteous to show up to a tattoo appointment with poor hygiene, but it can also be dangerous.
+Not only is it discourteous to show up to a tattoo appointment with poor hygiene, it can also be dangerous.
 Tattooing has to be done in a clean, sterile environment.
 Otherwise, you run the risk of contracting a bacterial infection.
 If your skin is grimy, you increase your chances of contaminating the needle.

 You should always shower and groom yourself before going to any tattoo appointment.
 Pay special attention to the area you plan on getting inked.
 To be polite, you may also want to make a point of brushing your teeth and applying deodorant.